Sick Bank Strategy

 If Unexpected Disability

-- Report to FedEx immediately
+- Report to FedEx per your CBA notification requirements

 Bank Payouts